Your COO isn’t working out.

 This gives you an idea of whether you have anyone ready to make the step up, and gives your top candidates a benchmark to work to if they’re not quite ready for their next position.

-Having this research coming from a third party assists with integration of new team members and fosters the idea of this new person coming in to support the team, rather than usurp existing, talented employees.
+Having this research coming from a third party assists with integration of new team members and fosters the idea of this new person coming in to support the team on this confidential search, rather than usurp existing, talented employees.

 But how do you hire the perfect candidate if you can’t advertise the hiring company?

-Again, this is something a good recruitment partner should be able to help you with.
+Again, this is something a good recruitment partner should be able to help you with in your recruitment process.

-Recruiters are experts in conveying your Employee Value Proposition, whatever the circumstances.
-They’re also able to pinpoint the correct candidates, and organise NDAs to keep your business’s identity quiet.
+Recruiters are experts in conveying your Employee Value Proposition, whatever the circumstances – confidential searches or not.
+They’re also able to pinpoint the correct candidates and qualified leaders in this case, and organise a non disclosure agreement to keep your business’s identity quiet in this confidential search.

 One of the best ways to get your EVP – and your confidentiality needs across to a recruitment partner – is through a thorough scoping call at the beginning of your working relationship.

-It helps you articulate exactly what you want in a candidate at the beginning and set out your expectations.
+It helps you articulate exactly what you want in a candidate or in this case a new executive at the beginning and set out your expectations.